 Special Dangers in Family Cases: The “Memorandum Ruling”

 In family cases, many judges have fallen into the habit of issuing what commonly are known as memorandum rulings.
-These rulings usually contain the case name and number at the top, and the judge’s signature at the bottom, and they list—in very cursory fashion—the trial court’s decisions about custody, property, and other matters that may be at issue.
+These rulings usually contain the case name and number at the top, and the judge’s signature at the bottom, and they list—sometimes in cursory fashion but other times in detail—the trial court’s decisions about custody, property, and other matters that may be at issue.
 Generally, the lawyers for the parties then prepare and obtain entry of a more formal order effectuating the memorandum ruling.
-The point here is that no one, including the judge, really intends for the memorandum ruling to be the final judgment in the case.

 But beware!
-When a memorandum ruling contains all the requisites of a final order, the court of appeals may hold that it is the final judgment, thereby triggering the 30-day period in which to file an appeal.
+When a memorandum ruling contains all the requisites of a final judgment, and is signed by the trial judge, the court of appeals likely will hold that it is the final judgment, thereby triggering the 30-day period in which to file an appeal.
 And this may be the case even if the judge later enters a formal judgment.
+This may be particularly likely where the memorandum ruling contains a “Mother Hubbard” provision.

 That is exactly what happened in In re B.D., No. 05-17-00674-CV, 2017 WL 3765848 (Tex.
 App.—Dallas 2017, no pet. h.) (mem. op.).
 The judge issued a memorandum ruling setting forth in very basic terms the rulings in the case.
 For example, the order did not contain any of the lengthy custody provisions normally found in a judgment resolving a custody dispute.
 But it did say “Mother and Father will remain joint managing conservators of the child.”
 Other issues were resolved with similar statements.
 Five weeks later, the judge signed a formal judgment in the case and mother filed an appeal.
 The Dallas Court of Appeals dismissed the appeal, holding that the memorandum ruling constituted the final judgment in the case—meaning the later formal judgment was void and mother’s appeal was too late.
 This is a cautionary tale for family law litigants and lawyers.